 Witness preparation is a broad term that covers any communication between a lawyer and a prospective witness done to get the most favorable possible substance or presentation of trial testimony.
-It also helps the lawyer know precisely what the witness is going to say on direct examination.
+It also helps the lawyer know precisely what the witness will say on direct examination.

 By the time the trial draws near, most experienced personal injury lawyers will have a pretty good idea of what’s out there as far as potential cross-examination material.
-This comes from a variety of sources: interrogatory answers, medical records, deposition testimony, prior medical history, etc. But you really do not know what someone is going to say until the tell you what they are going to say.
+This comes from a variety of sources: interrogatory answers, medical records, deposition testimony, prior medical history, etc. But you really do not know what someone will say until they tell you what they will say.
 And, as experienced trial lawyers know, even then you are still not entirely sure what will come out of the witness’ mouth.

 Job #1: Be a Likeable Human Being

 The jury does not have to love a witness for that witness to be effective.
 But the jury has to like you well enough to respect you and believe you are telling the truth.

 The most essential witness preparation we do is guide the witness on the goal of the testimony and what is appropriate courtroom demeanor, particularly on cross-examination.
 The witness needs to know the details about the process, the oath, and what they can expect so they are not taken off guard by how it will all go down.

 In terms of performance, witnesses should speak slowly, clearly, and communicate, particularly on key points, directly to the jury.
 Many people are under the good faith impression that you to fight the defense lawyer on cross.
 Nothing can be further from the truth, and if a witness cannot control her rate of speech or temper on cross-examination, it will burn a lot of the good things done on direct examination.

 Practice, Practice, Practice